valory-xyz/open-autonomy/docs/using_stack_deployment.md

 We require a domain for our cluster.
 This allow us to route traffic to our cluster controller node.
 This is a pre-requisite of both Kubernetes based deployments, however the docker-compose deployment is able to skip this step.

-The domain can be acquired from a domain registrar such as [goDaddy](https://www.godaddy.com), or [Freenom](https://www.freenom.com).
+The domain can be acquired from a domain registrar such as [goDaddy](https://www.godaddy.com).
 Most cloud providers also offer this as a service such as AWS.
 The key requirement is to be able to update the domain registrars nameserver (NS) records easily.

 ###Install dependencies.